zhaohouying/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * "mean" and "std" means mean value and standard deviation accordingly
 * "xdirection"/"ydirection"/"zdirection" is used to denote 3-axial signals in the X, Y and Z directions.

+The value (observation) of these variables is the average of each variable for each activity and each subject.